garrandall/popular-music-data/tracks/bump-bump-bump-b2k-p--diddy.md

 I wanna get you to myself
 You and me and nobody else
 Yo do the things we do
-Baby there is something that i need from you
+Baby there is something that I need from you
 (uh, come on, check it out)

 Baby turn around,
 And let me see that sexy body go
 Bump bump bump (yeah)
-That is all i want to see,
+That is all I want to see,
 Baby show me (come on)
 Baby turn around,
 And let me see that sexy body go (yeah)
 Bump bump bump
 The way you throwin that thing at me (uh yeah)